Home

 Legacy Turf-Type Buffalo Grass

 Buffalo grass still grows wild on the western prairies of the U.S. and has become a true rags to riches lawn grass variety.
-Originating in the United States on the prairies of the Western Great Plains region, it was given the name “Buffalo Grass” because it grew under the feet of millions of American bison, often referred to as buffalo.
-This native range grass formed a thick mat that was also used by early settlers in sod home construction.
-Researchers have developed this native species into a beautiful lawn and sports grass.
-The above photo is an example of a turf-type variety.
+Originating in the United States on the prairies of the Western Plains, it was given the name “Buffalo Grass” because it grew under the feet of millions of American bison, often referred to as buffalo.
+The thickly matted grass was cut and used as sod for home constructions by early prairie settlers.
+Since those days, this grass has been fine-tuned with new varieties that make beautiful lawn grasses.

-A special note to our Australian friends: The grass Australians refer to as Buffalograss is a completely different grass type than what is referenced on this page.
-St. Augustinegrass is called buffalo grass in Australia.
+A special note to our Australian friends: The type of grass that Aussies refer to as Buffalograss is a completely different grass type than what is referenced on this page.
+What Australians refer to as Buffalograss is called St. Augustinegrass in the U.S.

-All buffalo grass varieties are sod-forming grasses that spread by the production of stolons.
+All buffalo grass varieties spread by the production of stolons.
 Stolons are above ground stems that grow horizontally along the ground and root at the nodes forming new plants.

 Native grasses and the older cultivars are gray-green to blue-green in color.
-Their low density makes the older varieties a poor choice for lawns.
+Their low density makes the older varieties less desirable for home lawns.
 Maximum growing height is about 8 to 12 inches and are used primarily as forage grass, ground cover for right of ways and hill sides, and as a prairie grass.

 Benefits of Buffalo Grass Turf

 • Water Conservation: Buffalo grass is well-known as a drought resistant grass species.
 Without water it will survive drought during the summer by going dormant and revive as soon as there is sufficient moisture.
-However, to it will need to be irrigated regularly for it to look its best all year.
+However, if you desire a green lawn all summer it will need to be irrigated regularly.

-• Low Fertility Reqirement: In addition to its water conservation qualities, it has a low fertility requirement.
+• Low Fertility Requirement: In addition to its water conservation qualities, it has a low fertility requirement.
 Mature grass requires only 1 to 2 lbs of Nitrogen per 1000 sq.ft. each year.
-Compare this to tall fescue or Kentucky bluegrass that requires two to three times that much each year.
+Compare this to tall fescue or Kentucky bluegrass that requires four to six lbs of Nitrogen each year.

-• Low Growing: Buffalo grass, depending on the variety, will have a reach a maximum height of 3 to 8 inches.
+• Low Growing: Buffalo grass, depending on the variety, will have a maximum height of 3 to 8 inches.

-• Few Insect Problems: Chinch bug Very few insects are known to bother buffalo grass although chinch bug can be a problem for some varieties
+• Few Insect Problems: Very few insects are known to bother buffalo grass, although chinch bug can be a problem for some varieties.

 Disadvantages of Buffalo Grass